-In the above data, a student gets marks in different evaluations, but in the end needs to be given a final score.
+In the above data, a student gets marks in different evaluations, but in the end, needs to be given a final score or grade.
 A simple average can not be calculated here as the importance of different evaluations vary.

 For example, a quiz, with a weight of 10% carries twice the weight as compared with an assignment, but one-fourth the weight as compared with the Exam.

-Here is how it works: Excel SUMPRODUCT function multiplies the first element of the first array with the first element of the second array.
+Here is how this formula works: Excel SUMPRODUCT function multiplies the first element of the first array with the first element of the second array.
 Then it multiplies the second element of the first array with the second element of the second array.
 And so on..